Zsailer/python-for-scientists/docs/_pages/plotting.rst

 Pandas.plot
 -----------

-Pandas provides a **ggplot** like API for creating plots from Pandas DataFrames.
+Pandas provides a **ggplot**-like API for creating plots from Pandas DataFrames.
 This module is built on top of Matplotlib.

 `Docs <https://pandas.pydata.org/pandas-docs/stable/visualization.html#basic-plotting-plot>`_ | `Source <https://github.com/pandas-dev/pandas>`_ | **Gallery**